Philatelic fakes and forgeries

 In general, philatelic fakes and forgeries are labels that look like postage stamps but have been produced to deceive or defraud.
 Learning to identify these can be a challenging branch of philately.

 To a large extent the definitions below are consistent with those given in the introduction to various recent editions of the Scott Standard Postage Stamp Catalogue.
 "We use the term 'forgery' to indicate stamps produced to defraud collectors (properly known as forgeries) and to defraud stamp-issuing governments (properly known as counterfeits).
 'Fake' is used to indicate the alteration of a genuine stamp to make it appear as something else.
-Fakes might refer to cancellations, overprints, added or clipped perforations, stamp design alterations, etc." While difficult to do today, one famous case is the Stock Exchange forgery of the late 19th century.
+Fakes might refer to cancellations, overprints, added or clipped perforations, stamp design alterations, etc." While difficult to do today, one famous case is the Stock Exchange forgery of 1872.

 Questions are often raised about when a stamp is legitimately produced for postage.
 Matthew Karanian has proposed the following guideline:

 Stamps are legitimate if they are recognized internationally in practice, even if they are not recognized expressly, as by a treaty or international agreement.
 This is the same principle of international law that applies to the recognition of nation-states.
 A nation becomes a nation-state when the international community begins treating it as such.
 For Karabagh which is not a member of the UPU but which does get its mail delivered, this demonstrate that the stamps it issues are neither propaganda labels nor part of a money-making scam.

 History of philatelic fakes and forgeries

-The first postage stamp was issued in Great Britain in 1840, and by the early 1860s the first postage stamp forgery—in the sense of a stamp created to fool philatelists into thinking that it is a genuine one—appeared on the market.
-By 1863 forgeries were so common that the book Forged Stamps: How to Detect Them was published and by 1864, forgeries were being produced of both common and scarce stamps from a wide range of issuing countries such as Austria, British Guiana, Finland, India and Spain.
+The first postage stamp was issued in Great Britain in 1840 and, by the early 1860s, the first postage stamp forgery—in the sense of a stamp created to fool philatelists into thinking that it is a genuine one—appeared on the market.
+By 1863, forgeries were so common that Thornton Lewes and Edward Pemberton published the book Forged Stamps: How to Detect Them.
+By 1864, forgeries were being produced of both common and scarce stamps from a wide range of issuing countries such as Austria, British Guiana, Finland, India, and Spain.

 Jean de Sperati is among the master forgers in the history of philately.
 He created forgeries of the 10 cent black, one of the first United States postal issues, in 1847.
 It is possible to identify these forgeries by two small flaws.
 The Vancouver Island forgery refers to a stamp that was originally issued in 1865.
 To produce his forgery, de Sperati bleached a real, cheaper stamp of the same vintage.
 He then used a process called photolithography to make an almost perfect copy of the stamp.
 In his lifetime, Jean de Sperati forged over 500 stamps.
 He sometimes signed his work in pencil on the back.
 His forged stamps are now often worth more than the originals.